 - Three letters of recommendation from academic recommenders

 - A personal statement in English about intellectual interests

-- A writing sample, preferably in Spanish (10-15 double-spaced pages in length or approximately 3,000 – 4,500 words; see the Frequently Asked Questions page for more information about the writing sample)
+- A writing sample in Spanish or Portuguese (10-15 double-spaced pages in length or approximately 3,000 – 4,500 words; see the Frequently Asked Questions section for more information about the writing sample)

 - The English proficiency requirement can be fulfilled through the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Applicants are strongly urged to make arrangements to take one of these examinations early in the fall.
 Scores more than 2 years old are not accepted.
 Student score reports are not considered official.
 The Graduate School of Arts and Sciences requires the following minimum scores: 600 on the TOEFL paper-and-pencil test; 100 on the TOEFL internet-based test; 7.5 on IELTS.
 The ETS (Educational Testing Service) institution code for the Graduate School of Arts and Sciences (GSAS) is 2162, to be used with the GRE and TOEFL.
 GSAS does not use department codes.

 - The Department of Latin American and Iberian Cultures does not require the Graduate Record Examination (GRE).

 See also the section on Frequently Asked Questions for detailed guidance.

 For administrative questions regarding the application, please contact [email protected].
 This inbox is monitored by GSAS admissions staff, and is specifically intended for applicant communication.